-The "C" (default) and "en_US" (the recommended one for United States English users) locales are different.
+The "C" (default) and "en\US" (the recommended one for United States English users) locales are different.
 "C" uses the US-ASCII 7-bit character set, and treats bytes with the high bit set as invalid characters.
 That's why, e.g., the ls command substitutes them with question marks in that locale.
 Also, an attempt to send mail with such characters from Mutt or Pine results in non-RFC-conforming messages being sent (the charset in the outgoing mail is indicated as "unknown 8-bit").
-So you can use the "C" locale only if you are sure that you will never need 8-bit characters.
+It's suggested that you use the "C" locale only if you are certain that you will never need 8-bit characters.